artsandmetaphysics/goodlifeodyssey/dialogues/is-it-better-to-read-or-watch-the-news.md

 Dijon:: I agree videos are better than text at conveying certain types of information, but I think most news stories don't benefit from this.
 For example, a transcript of talk show hosts debating is nearly as good as the original, while a video of flood damage is irreplaceable.
 But in most cases this strength doesn't outweighs its weaknesses.

 When I watch the news, I can't easily hone in on the stories that are relevant to me.
-For example, within an hour of news, I may only care about ten minutes of it.
+For example, I may only care about ten minutes out of an hour of cable news.
 Since I can't skim through it to find the information that is useful for me, I am stuck watching the full hour.

 When I read the news, I can skim a summary of current events, and then read only the stories that are useful for me.